Create MCP Tools

 Note: This field is required.

-Paste your MCP server URL here, and the system will automatically fetch the list of tools connected to that server:
+Paste your MCP server URL here, and the system will automatically retrieve the list of tools connected to that server:

 If no specific environment variables need to be set, this field can be left empty.

-Purpose: Define parameter names to be passed when executing MCP commands or calling MCP services, with content automatically generated by AI assistants.
+Purpose: Define the parameter names that need to be passed when executing MCP commands or calling MCP services.
+Content is automatically generated by the AI assistant.

 Format: Recommended to use JSON array format, where each element is a string representing a parameter.